Static and dynamic properties of a few spin $1/2$ interacting fermions trapped in an harmonic potential

 \subsection{Spin determination}

-As the Hamiltonian does not depend on the spin, it commutes with the spin operators.
-In particular with the ladder lowering $S_-$ and raising $S_+$ spin operators.
+As the Hamiltonian does not depend on the spin, it commutes with the spin operators and should be possible to assign a total spin to the eigenstates of the Hamiltonian.
+In particular, it commutes with the ladder lowering $S_-$ and raising $S_+$ spin operators.
 Therefore, if we have a state with a total spin $S$ and spin projection $M$ with energy $E$, due to the commutation relations of $S_{+(-)}$ with the Hamiltonian, it turns out that by applying the operators $S_{+(-)}$ to this state one obtains a state with the total spin projection increased (reduced) by 1, i.e, $M \pm 1$, with the same energy $E$.
 Therefore, for each eigenstate with a well-defined spin, there will be $2 S+1$ states with the same energy.
 We can use this fact to determine the total spin of the states.
 The argument is as follows: Given $N$ fermions, we start considering the maximum possible spin projection, that will be the state with all spins pointing up, with $M=N/2$.
 In this case, the wave function factorizes in a spatial antisymmetric wave function times a symmetric spin wave function.
-The total spin of this wave function coincides with the maximum value of the spin projection, $S=N/2$.
+This wave function has a well defined spin which coincides with the maximum value of the spin projection, $S=N/2$.
 Then if we apply $2S$ times to this state the operator $S_-$, we will get the remaining states belonging to this spin multiplet, all having the same energy and all of them factorized as an antisymmetric wave function in space times a spin symmetric wave function.
 Obviously, these states are found in different $M$-box subspaces.
 In fact, if we consider the Hamiltonian in the box with $M = S-1$, among the energies obtained in this box, we find the previous energy attributed to $S= N/2$, corresponding in this case to the state with $M=N/2-1$.